citp/privacy-policy-historical/l/lh/lhs/lhsystems.com.md

 ### Enforcement of and compliance with this privacy statement

-Lufthansa Systems AG is committed to complying with the articles of its data protection policy as described above.
+Lufthansa Systems GmbH & CO.
+KG is committed to complying with the articles of its data protection policy as described above.

 Should you have any questions regarding the handling of your personal information, please contact our Group Data Protection Manager .
 Together with data protection staff, this manager is also your point of contact for requests for information, suggestions or complaints.